talum/one-page-v3/src/blog/2019-04-16-ecto-changesets.md

 This is where the beauty of `Ecto.Changeset` comes in.

-## Why Ecto.Changeset?
+## Why `Ecto.Changeset`?

 First, a couple points of clarification:
 - `Ecto` is a database library for Elixir.
 It's not the only one, but it's a nice one.
-- Ecto is two separate packages: `ecto` and `ecto_sql` so you can get the data manipulation features without using a relational database.
+- `Ecto` is two separate packages: `ecto` and `ecto_sql` so you can get the data manipulation features without using a relational database.
-- You can use Ecto without Phoenix.
+- You can use `Ecto` without Phoenix if you're building a basic Elixir app.
 However, it works really nicely with Phoenix, so hooray.

+And now, onto the `Ecto.Changeset`, which is one module that's part of the `Ecto` library.
+What's a changeset?
+Well, it's a data structure with some helper functions that helps you manipulate, cast, filter, validate, and otherwise transform your data into the format you expect.